gwastro/pycbc/docs/faithsim.rst

     is directly proportional to the running time of each job.

+    Faith simulations running on LDG clusters must include the 'accounting-group' option in the workflow section.
+The value must be choosen according to the
+    `Accounting information web page <https://ldas-gridmon.ligo.caltech.edu/ldg_accounting/>`_.

  #. faithsim-XXX
     Multiple sections with a a name of the form 'faithsim-USER_STRING' can exist.
     The generator will create jobs that correspond to each of these sections